Robby0318/CustomControls-MacOS/README.md

 # LLMacControl-MacOS
-Customize common controls on MacOS
+Customize some commonly used controls on MacOS
 - ![ControlDemo.gif](ControlDemo.gif)